h3nnn4n/h3nnn4n-sc2-ai/TapiocaBot/TapiocaBot/Ideas.md

 - Move stalkers out of the way then others are trying to blink back
 - Buildings controllers should have no strategic logic inside
 - Improve stalker army control
+- Enable stalker micro as soon as it is warped in

 ### WIP